kylelamell/misc-projects/weather-api/README.md

 - express
   - express: handles the app setup and allows for us to use a backend
   - urlencoded: allows for information to by passes and parses between the webpages and backend
+- express-rate-limti
-  - rateLimit: prevents abuse of our weather api to spam requests to the backend and to the 3rd party weather api
+  - rateLimit: limits abuse of api cals by limiting the requests per window
+- redis
+  - createClient: allows us to store json objects in a cache to reduce api calls
 - url/path
   - fileURLToPath/dirname: sets up of directory name that the backend will make use of to serve the webpages
 - axios